OmkarJadhav98/OmkarJadhav98/README.md

 ### Here is what I am working on 👋
 - 🌍 I'm based in Pune, India
 - 🔭 I’m currently learning on : Java, Spring, Spring Boot, HTML, CSS and many more things
-- 👯 I’m looking to collaborate on : Java projects
+- 👯 I’m looking to collaborate on : Java project
 - 📫 My Portfolio : https://github.com/OmkarJadhav98

 ## Stack I work with